 You’re just a couple steps away from making your online activity secure and private.
 Let’s get started!

 Linux is an open source operating system that has dozens of different distributions.
-If Linux does not sound familiar to you, it is unlikely you are using it.
+If Linux does not sound familiar to you, it is unlikely you’re using it.
+Get Proton VPN for free on Linux for the distro of your choice.

 Q: Does the VPN just protect the Internet through my browser?